 Making the goal really specific and adding in details really helps with keeping the goal.

-Instead of saying, “I want to eat healthier this year,” I might say, “I want to eat the recommended servings of fruits and vegetables every day,” or “I want to eat leafy greens four times a week.”
-From there, I’ll write in detail how I plan to accomplish that.
-To eat more veggies and fruit, I might decide to join a local CSA or co-op, or I might decide to plant a garden.
+Instead of saying, “I want to eat healthier this year,” you might say, “I want to eat the recommended servings of vegetables every day,” or “I want to eat leafy greens four times a week.”
+From there, you’ll write in detail how you plan to accomplish that.
+To eat more veggies, you might decide to join a local CSA or co-op, or you might decide to plant a garden.

 M stands for Measurable.

 Measuring goals on a regular basis will help keep you on track.
 This may include making a check mark on a calendar, or using an app or an online calendar.
-For my healthy eating goal, maybe I would do something fun like draw a carrot or leaf of kale on every day that I reached my goal.
+For the healthy eating goal, maybe you would do something fun like draw a carrot or leaf of kale on every day that you reach your goal.

 Secret #1: It may seem like you don’t have much to measure, but doing something simple, like drawing a little carrot on the calendar on the days you eat your vegetables, turns out to be incredibly motivating.
 So whatever the goal is, find some way to measure it and acknowledge it daily.